Festival in Indonesia

 With more than 230 million people, even the ‘minorities’ people will have large enough celebrations.
-Here you can find religious events from Muslims, Buddhists, Christians, and the rest of more local festivals, ceremonies, or arts and cultural events, some celebrated by the nation while most unique to local areas or regions.
+Here you can find religious events from Muslims, Buddhists, Christians, and the rest more local festivals, ceremonies, or arts and cultural events, some celebrated by the nation while most unique to regional areas or regions.

 Nyepi